-The Council may submit a scheme approved by it to the Minister.
+(1) The Council may submit a scheme approved by it to the Minister.

+(2) If the scheme indicates an intention to operate as a scheme of both this jurisdiction and another jurisdiction, the Council may also submit the scheme to the Minister administering the corresponding law of the other jurisdiction.

+[Section 25 amended by No. 3 of 2010 s.
+16.]

 26. Minister may gazette a scheme

-(1) The Minister may authorise the publication in the Gazette of a scheme submitted to the Minister by the Council.
+(1) The Minister may authorise the publication in the Gazette of a scheme submitted to the Minister by the Council or, in the case of an interstate scheme, by the appropriate Council for the jurisdiction in which the scheme was prepared.

 (2) Sections 42 and 43(3) of the Interpretation Act 1984 apply to a scheme which is published in the Gazette with the authorisation of the Minister in the same way as they apply to regulations.

+(3) In this section, a reference to an interstate scheme includes a reference to an instrument amending an interstate scheme.

+[Section 26 amended by No. 3 of 2010 s.
+17.]

 27. Commencement of schemes

 (1) A scheme published in the Gazette with the authorisation of the Minister commences —